 See the problem?
 What is this thing called permaculture that combines the elements of all these disciplines and more?

 Well, what is it then?
-Permaculture was given its name by Bill Mollison who, together with David Holmgren, developed a system of sustainable agriculture.
-In order to express its sustainability, Bill Mollison christened it perma as in permanent or sustainable and culture, meaning not only agriculture, but broader culture as well.
+Permaculture was given its name by Bill Mollison who, together with his student David Holmgren, developed a system of sustainable agriculture.
+In order to express its sustainability, Bill Mollison christened it perma, as in permanent or sustainable ,and culture, meaning not only agriculture, but broader culture as well.

 Permaculture is more than just gardening, more than just agriculture.
-As Geoff told me on the first day of class, the university lecture hall in which we were studying could be designed in a permaculture way (and we all wished it had been: the airconditioner was set on kill and there was no control panel to change it with).
 One could be designing all of the human environment using permaculture principles.
 The potential is limited to the imagination of designers.